spryker/spryker-docs/docs/dg/dev/architecture/architecture.md

 * What applications the Spryker Commerce OS is composed of.
 * How we enable the development of high-performance applications and their scalability.

-Also, this guide is especially useful for developers, architects, and integrators dealing with the Spryker Commerce OS.
+Also, this guide is especially useful for developers, architects, and integrators dealing with Spryker Cloud Commerce OS.